finn/plack-handbook/en/10_using_plack_middleware.md

     use Plack::Middleware::StackTrace;
     $app = Plack::Middleware::StackTrace->wrap($app);

-This example wraps the original application with StackTrace middleware (which is actually enabled [by default using plackup](http://advent.plackperl.org/2009/12/day-3-using-plackup.html)) with the `wrap` method.
+This example wraps the original application with the StackTrace middleware (which is actually enabled [by default using plackup](http://advent.plackperl.org/2009/12/day-3-using-plackup.html)) using the `wrap` method.
 When the wrapped application throws an error the middleware component catches the error and [displays a beautiful HTML page](http://bulknews.typepad.com/blog/2009/10/develstacktraceashtml.html) using Devel::StackTrace::AsHTML.

-Some middleware components take parameters which you can pass as a hash after `$app`:
+Some middleware components take parameters, passed as a hash after `$app`:

     my $app = sub { ... };